 Introduction

-The purpose of this document is to establish the existence or severity of anti-competitive effects of the investment scheme for expanding VHCN in Cyprus.
+The purpose of this document is to establish the existence or severity of anti-competitive effects of the RRF funded investment scheme for expanding VHCN in Cyprus.
 The Cypriot authorities are planning on a market intervention, namely, to subsidize the expansion of high-speed internet networks to areas where such a network does not exist.

 Before diving into the economic arguments that could arise in such situations, we will begin by first giving a brief description of the Cypriot markets involved and the players in them, as well as describe some economically important details of the investment scheme the Cypriot authorities have envisioned.